UWindsor-Robotics-Tech/Proposed-Constitution/Executive.md

 ## §1 Executive Positions

-1. The University of Windsor Video Game Design Club (hereinafter "VGDC") shall have 3 executive positions, respectively named President, Vice President, and Treasurer.
+1. The University of Windsor Robotics and Tech Club (hereinafter "UWin Robotics") shall have 3 executive positions, respectively named President, Vice President, and Treasurer.

 2. These positions shall be elected in according to the procedures set forth below and by the board consistent with the below.